 From 1974 to 1979, about 2,500 residents of Dauphin, Canada received a "MINCOME."
 Researchers observed positive health impacts, a significant reduction in hospitalization, especially for admissions related to mental health and to accidents and injuries, and a shift in resident's attitudes and stigmas toward the poor and welfare recipients, for the better.

-Seasoned film director who started Truth Be Told Creative to tell stories that help make the world a better place.
+Seasoned and awarded film director who started Truth Be Told Creative, a boutique production shop to tell stories that help make the world a better place.

 Assistant Professor of Philosophy and Public Policy at Stanford University, investigating intergenerational inequalities and unconditional basic income.

 Exploring the Bigger Picture.

 Each of these pilots highlights the incredible impact a Universal Basic Income has on the people within these individual communities.
 Together, these human stories offer a greater exploration of how best to evolve together during a time in which the very foundations of our society and global economy are being challenged:

 — Capitalism is an incredible engine of creativity and innovation, but it has also created massive gaps between the ultra-rich and the poor.
 As of 2014, there are more than 45 million people (14.5%) in the U.S. who live below the poverty line, while the top 20% of Americans own 85% of the country's wealth.
 How can we help our economy—and even capitalism itself—evolve in a way that serves everyone?

 — The American Dream is no longer what it used to be.
 What makes us happy, and what is the best way to achieve this?
 Is it possible to live in a society where we can pursue our passions and pay the bills?
 What can we do to better align or interests, desires and skills with how we make a living?